matthew-tfs/mjcb.io/content/blog/00042-apple-silicon-one-year-later-part-1.md

 What ended up happening is that I ended up finding the perfect device, and it is now the only device that I use.

-This post ended up being a lot longer than I had planned and went on some tangents, so it is going to be split into two separate posts (the second part will be linked later once it has been written).
+This post ended up being a lot longer than I had planned and went on some tangents, but you can find the second part [here](/blog/2023/05/22/apple-silicon-two-years-later-part-2/).

 {{< toc >}}